jundalisay/superb/content/en/research/mohammad/quran/sura-058.md

 caused them to forget the remembrance of
 Allah.
 These are the partisans of Satan.
 In- deed, it is Satan’s partisans who are the losers.
-20. Those who oppose Allah and His Messen- ger are among the lowliest.
+20. Those who oppose Allah and His Messenger are among the lowliest.
 21. Allah has written: “I will certainly prevail, I and My messengers.”
-Allah is Strong and
+Allah is Strong and Mighty.
-Mighty.
-22. You will not find a people who believe in
-Allah and the Last Day, loving those who op- pose Allah and His Messenger, even if they were their parents, or their children, or their siblings, or their close relatives.
-These—He

-has inscribed faith in their hearts, and has supported them with a spirit from Him.
+22. You will not find a people who believe in Allah and the Last Day, loving those who op- pose Allah and His Messenger, even if they were their parents, or their children, or their siblings, or their close relatives.
+These—He has inscribed faith in their hearts, and has supported them with a spirit from Him.
 And
 He will admit them into Gardens beneath which rivers flow, wherein they will dwell forever.

 Allah is pleased with them, and they are pleased with Him.
 These are the partisans of Allah.
 Indeed, it is Allah’s partisans who are the successful.